daanielng/ML-Engineer-Internship/README.md

-# Machine Learning Developer Internship
+# Machine Learning Engineer Internship
  Written preprocessing, data augmentation and training scripts during my internship that were heavily responsible for the implementation of models in the business-level deployment.

 # My Internship Role